 - Secondly, we must then prove that this error has caused you an injury that was otherwise avoidable.

 At Pryers Solicitors we have a dedicated, expert team who are here to provide you with free legal advice and guide you through the initial steps of your enquiry.
+Contact Pryers Solicitors, who will be able to advise you if you have a medical negligence claim.

 When seeking legal advice, you may have concerns about the costs involved in running a claim and how this would be funded.
 Pryers Solicitors offer free legal advice for all initial discussions to help us establish if we are able to assist you with a claim.